Matt-GitHub/IMBD-Movie-Finder/README.md

 # What I Would Improve
 1. Reusability of components
 2. Abstracting out components and logic
+3. Removing scroll bar from search
+4. Adding better ux to buttons and better visuals when an action is taken

 # Have any thoughts ?
 Message me at https://www.linkedin.com/in/matthew-bedard-dev/